-Discussions with the Aurora Economic Development Corporation, in particular the Downtown Action Team (formerly the Downtown Committee) resulted in support for reducing duplication and streamlining the promotional and business support efforts in the Downtown.
+Discussions with the Aurora Economic Development Corporation, in particular the Downtown Action Team resulted in support for reducing duplication and streamlining the promotional and business support efforts in the Downtown.
 This includes the dissolution of the Aurora BIA, in favour of a different, collaborative and encompassing model of delivering support and promotion of the entire downtown area, as well as participating in the development of a collective Downtown engagement strategy.